Virginia Riparian Rights Explained By An Experienced Lawyer

 Riparian property rights under Virginia law consist of five specific benefits:

-- The right to enjoy the natural advantages conferred upon the land by its adjacency to the water.
-One example is found in the part of the Virginia Code that allows people or businesses to lease state-owned land submerged under the water (called “bottomland”) to grow oysters.
+One example of this is found in the part of the Virginia Code that allows people or businesses to lease state-owned land submerged under the water (called “bottomland”) to grow oysters.
 A riparian property owner gets head of the line privileges for these leases in a process that is controlled by specific parts of the Virginia Code and is managed by the Virginia Marine Resources Commission (VMRC).
 Waterfront property owners attach a great deal of value to the scenic view available to them when they look out over the water.
 It is at times somewhat challenging to obtain legal protection that preserves this vista.

-- The right of access to the water, including a right of way to and from the navigable part.
-The riparian area is designed to protect navigation from the shoreline out to the navigable part of the waterway (the navigable part of the waterway begins at the “line of navigation”).
+This right of access includes a right of way to and from the navigable part (the navigable part of the waterway begins at the “line of navigation”).
+The riparian area is designed to protect navigation from the shoreline out to the navigable part of the waterway .
 Having access from the shore to the line of navigation is an important part of riparian property rights.

-- The right for the size of your property to expand if the water places additional soil along the shoreline.
-However, be aware that erosion can cause the size of waterfront property can shrink.
+The right for the size of your property to expand if the water places additional soil along the shoreline.
+However, be aware that erosion can cause the size of waterfront property to shrink.
 The property boundary of a waterfront property changes over time as the shoreline changes.
-The way that this works is controlled by specific parts of the Virginia Code.
+This is controlled by specific parts of the Virginia Code.

-- The right to make a reasonable use of the water as it flows past or washes upon the land.
-During earlier times in Virginia a riparian owner would, for example, use flowing water in a river as an energy source to drive a water wheel that operated a sawmill or a gristmill.
+For example, during earlier times in Virginia a riparian owner would use flowing water in a river as an energy source to drive a water wheel that operated a sawmill or a gristmill.
 Today water might be withdrawn from a river or stream to irrigate crops or to water cattle.
 Another modern example is an electric power generating plant, built next to a river, that withdraws river water to cool equipment inside the plant and returns the water (after it has been heated) to the river.
 The withdrawal of surface water may require a Virginia Water Protection permit from the Virginia Department of Environmental Quality.

-Riparian property rights may or may not include ownership of the bottomland (the land submerged under the water), depending on factors such as whether the waterfront property is located on a waterbody that is navigable, whether the bottomland was conveyed into private ownership by the British Crown in the time prior to the American Revolution (under a so-called “King’s Grant”), or whether the bottomland was conveyed into private ownership at some point after the American Revolution.
-The vast majority of waterfront properties in Virginia that adjoin a navigable waterbody do not include ownership of the bottomland.
+Riparian property rights may or may not include ownership of the bottomland (the land submerged under the water).
+This depends on factors such as whether the waterfront property is located on a body of water that is navigable, whether the bottomland was conveyed into private ownership by the British Crown in the time prior to the American Revolution (under a so-called “King’s Grant”), or whether the bottomland was conveyed into private ownership at some point after the American Revolution.
+However, the vast majority of waterfront properties in Virginia that adjoin a navigable body of water does not include ownership of the bottomland.